 Isaiah prophesied that Jesus was to be "The Prince of Peace."
 Yet many of our so called brethren have become so patriotic that they have forgotten that fact and are looking for the civil powers to establish a plan by which war may be abolished.
-"A war to end wars."
-This can never every night, how long would it take him to get say my brethren, if they would spend as much to have the gospel of peace preached to a lost and dving world as they have to help win the war, each year, and go hand in hand as one united band. united. as it were, in apostolic doctrine and practice, it would not be long before we could unhold the blood stained banner of King Emanuel over a world at peace.
+"A war to; end wars."
+This can never be done by weak lustful men.
+If brethren, yes, I say my brethren, if they would spend as much to have the gospel of peace preached to a lost and dying world as they have to help win the war, each year, and go hand in hand as one united band, united, as it were, in apostolic doctrine and practice, it would not be long before we could uphold the blood stained banner of King Emanuel over a world at peace.